Maonalisapizza/hsu-tung-hsieh-tbii-exam/README.md

 ### Challenges and Limitations

 - The "treeview" function does not support inserting widgets other than text.
-To achieve similar results, such as on the medicine knowledge page, I had to build it using buttons and various definitions, which complicates the code.
+To achieve similar results, such as on the medicine knowledge page, I had to build it using buttons and various definitions, which complicated the code.

 - Aligning many elements neatly on a page is challenging, often requiring nested frames to maintain a clean layout.